 This is a popular evergreen shrub grown in Western Australia that requires light pruning from a young age and after flushes of flowering.
-Grown as a hedge, in a pot, or as part of a border, Blue Tongues like warm low sun and offer consistent pretty pink-purple flowers.
-Growing to a height of up to two metres, the leaves and seeds of this plant are edible, however expect to find yourself with a blue tongue and sour taste in your mouth.
+Grown as a hedge, in a pot, or as part of a border, Blue Tongues like a warm low sun and offer consistent pretty pink-purple flowers.
+Growing to a height of up to two metres, the leaves and seeds of this plant are edible, however, expect to find yourself with a blue tongue and sour taste in your mouth.

 3. HEART LEAF FLAME PEA – CHORIZEMA CORDATUM

 This plant grows to a height and width of 1.5 metres, making it a great choice for hedging, borders, mass planting, pots, and part of a trellis.
 A fan of hot overhead to warm low sun, the Heart Leaf Flame Pea offers orange, pink, and yellow flowers in spring, with blooms in racemes up to 12 centimetres long.
-The weak branches and scrambling habit of the plant allow it to be trained or trialed over rocks and other features, making it ideal for use in rock gardens.
+The weak branches and scrambling habit of the plant allow it to be trained or trialled over rocks and other features, making it ideal for use in rock gardens.

 4. BROWN BORONIA – BORONIA MEGASTIGMA

 This evergreen shrub belongs to the citrus family and has wonderful lemon-scented cup-like flowers that vary in colour, from yellow to dark brown with yellow inside.
-Flowers appear in spring, and their incredible scent make them a favourite in the garden.
+Flowers appear in spring, and their incredible scent makes them a favourite in the garden.
 They enjoy hot overhead sun to warm low sun, and have a plant height and spread of one metre.

 5. WHITE ANZAC BOTTLEBRUSH – CALLISTEMON CITRINUS